-It’ll be difficult to anticipate what kind of assistance your older adult might need, but being on the lookout for changes will help you know how to adjust the care you’re giving.
-It’s better to be prepared for change, than to constantly feel surprised.
+It’ll be difficult to anticipate what kind of assistance your loved one might need, but staying on the lookout for changes will help you adjust the care you’re providing.
+It’s better to be prepared for change than to constantly feel surprised.

 The role of a caregiver is not limited to spouses, partners, or close relatives.
 You’ll need a team of care partners and a community of supportive allies.